JPedroPy/Data_Analysis_Wine_Quality/ReadMe.md

 * Sulphates
 * Free Sulfur Dioxide

-### 1. Importing the dataset and getting a short resume of the columns content
+### 2. Collect Data
-When there's a problem to solve involving data analysis, the first thing to do is importing and reading the dataset.
-So, it can be used the libraby [pandas](https://pandas.pydata.org/docs/) to helps with.
+The data was extracted from the file `wine_quality.xlsx` and interpreted by using [pandas](https://pandas.pydata.org/docs/):

     import pandas as pd

     wine_df = pd.read_excel('wine_quality.xlsx')
     wine_df.info()

-### 2. Cleaning the dataset
+### 3. Data Cleaning and Preprocessing
-In this case, after analysing the resume of informations (columns name, number of rows and data type) it was noted that there isn't empty values, but the `ID` column was named wrongly and there are just two types of wines (white or red) and it can't help a lot.
-So, to fix it:
+In this case, after analysing the resume of informations (columns name, number of rows and data type) it was noted that there isn't `NaN`values, but the `ID` column was named wrongly and the `Type` column can't helps a lot.
+So:

     wine_df = wine_df.rename(columns{'Unnamed 0':'ID'})
     wine_df = wine_df.drop(['Type'], axis = 1)

-### 3. Calculating the initial wine quality's mean
+### Calculating the initial wine quality's mean
 With the dataset informations, the initial quality mean is:

     initial_mean = wine_df['quality'].mean()

 The initial mean is `5.812`.

-### 4. Checking correlations among variables and generating graphics to get some insights
+### 4. Exploratory Data Analysis (EDA)
 A mean of `5.812` it's very low about quality.
 So, the challenge is reach out `7.000`, at least.
 To help with this challenge, it will be used two artifices: a `Pearson's correlation matrix` and `histogram graphics`, to understand how the variables can interefe in the quality and how they are related to each other.

 The `Pearson's correlation` is very useful in data analysis, because it can show if there's any correlation (weak or strong, direct or indirect) among variables.
 The libraries [pandas](https://pandas.pydata.org/docs/) and [seaborn](https://seaborn.pydata.org/#) help us with, using the funtion `.corr()` from `pandas` and the `heatmap` from `seaborn`.